aaronalonsotorrens/stock-data-project/README.md

 python -m uvicorn app.main:app --reload
 ```

-The API can then be accessed at:
+The frontend can then be accessed at:

 ```text
 http://localhost:8000